manthanawagan07/Safevision/README.md

 # SafeVision — Face Mask Compliance Detection System

-A command-line Computer Vision system that detects faces in images or video, classifies each face as **wearing a mask** or **not wearing a mask** using a Convolutional Neural Network, stores every detection in a database, and generates compliance analytics reports.
+A CLI-based Computer Vision application to detect faces in images/videos, categorize each detected face as either a **mask-wearing** or **mask-less** face with the help of a Convolutional Neural Network, log all detections into a database, and create compliance analytics reports.

-Built for the **Computer Vision** course project.
-Everything runs from a terminal — no GUI required.
+Developed as a project for the **Computer Vision** course.
+All operations are performed using only the command line interface.

 ---